NVIDIA Corporation (NVDA) Shares Down Despite Recent Market Volatility

-NVIDIA Corporation (NASDAQ: NVDA)’s stock price has decreased by -2.79 compared to its previous closing price of 220.02.
-However, the company has seen a gain of 0.58% in its stock price over the last five trading days.
-Barron’s reported on 01/11/23 that Nvidia Has Another Problem.
-Gamers Aren’t Buying Its New Graphics Card.
+NVIDIA Corporation (NASDAQ: NVDA)’s stock price has decreased by -1.60 compared to its previous closing price of 236.64.
+Nevertheless, the company has seen a 5.84% surge in its stock price over the last five trading sessions.
+Barrons Online reported on 02/23/23 that Stock Market News

 Sponsored

-The average price suggested by analysts for NVDA is $207.88, which is -$7.36 below the current market price.
+The average price suggested by analysts for NVDA is $244.64, which is $10.02 above the current market price.
 The public float for NVDA is 2.36B, and currently, shorts hold a 1.68% of that float.
-The average trading volume for NVDA on February 21, 2023 was 46.18M shares.
+The average trading volume for NVDA on February 27, 2023 was 46.94M shares.

-NVDA stock saw an increase of 0.58% in the past week, with a monthly gain of 27.58% and a quarterly increase of 34.43%.
-The volatility ratio for the week is 4.59%, and the volatility levels for the last 30 days are 5.08% for NVIDIA Corporation (NVDA).
-The simple moving average for the last 20 days is 2.62% for NVDA stock, with a simple moving average of 31.42% for the last 200 days.
+The stock of NVIDIA Corporation (NVDA) has seen a 5.84% increase in the past week, with a 20.51% rise in the past month, and a 45.19% gain in the past quarter.
+The volatility ratio for the week is 3.46%, and the volatility levels for the past 30 days are at 4.68% for NVDA.
+The simple moving average for the last 20 days is 8.90% for NVDA stock, with a simple moving average of 42.69% for the last 200 days.

 Analysts’ Opinion of NVDA

-Many brokerage firms have already submitted their reports for NVDA stocks, with DZ Bank repeating the rating for NVDA by listing it as a “Sell.”
-The predicted price for NVDA in the upcoming period, according to DZ Bank is $195 based on the research report published on February 16th of the current year 2023.
+Many brokerage firms have already submitted their reports for NVDA stocks, with Goldman repeating the rating for NVDA by listing it as a “Buy.”
+The predicted price for NVDA in the upcoming period, according to Goldman is $275 based on the research report published on February 23rd of the current year 2023.

-Truist, on the other hand, stated in their research note that they expect to see NVDA reach a price target of $238, previously predicting the price at $198.
-The rating they have provided for NVDA stocks is “Buy” according to the report published on January 23rd, 2023.
+BMO Capital Markets, on the other hand, stated in their research note that they expect to see NVDA reach a price target of $240, previously predicting the price at $210.
+The rating they have provided for NVDA stocks is “Outperform” according to the report published on February 21st, 2023.

-Needham gave a rating of “Buy” to NVDA, setting the target price at $230 in the report published on December 19th of the previous year.
+DZ Bank gave a rating of “Sell” to NVDA, setting the target price at $195 in the report published on February 16th of the current year.

 Insider Trading